“We do a great job. 90% of our KPIs and projects are in the green, and we had 99.9% uptime last month…”

 What about projects?
 If they’ve approved projects, surely business leadership would be happy those projects are going well?
 In our experience, it’s not that leaders would prefer that IT projects run into trouble, but more often that they truly don’t see any connection between IT projects and the thriving of their companies.
 Experienced business and IT leaders will recognise these patterns:

-- “Upgrade” projects are often required. “v2.0 will be unsupported next year so we have to upgrade to v2.1” Business leaders go along with many of these project requests because they’re convinced that being on an “unsupported” system will sound bad to the auditors; it’s hard to build any significant amount of excitement on that theme.
+- “Upgrade” projects are often required. “v2.0 will be deprecated next year so we have to upgrade to v2.1” Business leaders go along with many of these project requests because they’re convinced that being on an “deprecated” system will sound bad to the auditors; it’s hard to build any significant amount of excitement on that theme.

 - “IT Automation” projects often promise savings in the IT budget through internal efficiencies, etc., but business leaders know they’ll likely get pressured next year to spend the savings with some kind of argument that “Gartner says the average % revenue spend on IT in our industry is <x> and we don’t want to fall behind our competitors”.